-The Arduino Uno has undergone many revisions, and hence the power supply circuit has evolved to an almost foolproof design.
+The Arduino Uno has undergone many revisions, and hence the Arduino power supply circuit has evolved to an almost foolproof design.
 In this project, we will learn about the four different ways in which we can power up the Arduino Uno.
-While making projects, it is necessary to know the following techniques, since there are instances when flexibility with regards to the power supply is required.
+While making any Arduino projects, it is necessary to know these techniques, since there are instances when flexibility with regards to the power supply is required.

 Things required to power up the Arduino Uno